dye784/HarambeNewTab/README.md

 # Harambe New Tab

-Chrome extension I made when I first started Fullstack Academy.
+A Chrome extension I made one morning when I first started Fullstack Academy.
+First learning experience learning to build chrome extensions.

 Whenever a new tab is opened we have this photo open up instead :